Best AI Video Models in April 2026: Happy Horse 1.0, Seedance 2.0, Veo 3.1, Kling 3.0

 No single model leads across all categories.
 The right tool depends on clip length, audio requirements, resolution needs, and whether you need a stable API today.

-For April 2026 production use: Seedance 2.0 is the most versatile full-stack choice.
-Kling 3.0 is the strongest option for high-resolution motion content.
+For April 2026 production use: Happy Horse 1.0 is now the strongest hosted choice for portrait-focused, dialogue-driven short clips.
+Seedance 2.0 is the most versatile full-stack choice for longer, higher-resolution work.
+Kling 3.0 is strongest for high-resolution motion content.
 Veo 3.1 is the only option for 60-second continuous generation.
-And Happy Horse 1.0 — when its weights and API become publicly accessible — will be the strongest option for portrait-focused, dialogue-driven short clips.

-VidCella gives you access to the top-ranked models with stable APIs today — no local setup, no API key management, and pay-as-you-go credits so you can test before you commit.
+VidCella gives you hosted access to Happyhorse 1.0, Seedance 2.0, Wan 2.7, and more — no local setup, no API key management, and pay-as-you-go credits so you can test before you commit.

 Pay-as-you-go credits · No subscription required